 They may look delicate, but colorful Phalaenopsis orchids are actually tough to kill and don’t require much care.
 Some simply require three ice cubes per week to stay alive.
 This purple-y pink orchid makes for a fantastic housewarming or “just because” gift.
 Check out these tips for caring for house plants.

 Typically, yellow leaves are a sign that the plant is struggling.
 However, a bold, healthy Croton plant shows off bright yellow, red, orange and sometimes black leaves—no sickness involved.
 Croton grows outdoors in warm, humid climates and is an excellent houseplant everywhere.
 Don’t be surprised if some or all of the leaves drop off a croton plant shortly after you bring it home.
 They don’t like to be moved!
 Be patient with new growth and you’ll have a thriving, colorful houseplant.
 Take a look at 20 houseplants to spruce up every room.

 The pink version of the classic rubber tree (a.k.a. ficus elastica) features striking deep pink variegated leaves and grows well in medium, indirect light.
 Maintain the glossy leaves by misting your plant and wiping each leaf with a cloth when the leaves look dusty.
 This plant gets bonus points because it is regarded as an air-purifying plant.

-With variegated foliage in shades of cream and pink with burgundy underneath, you won’t be able to pass up this unique tropical plant!
+With variegated foliage in shades of cream and pink with burgundy underneath, it’s hard to pass up this unique tropical plant!
 Native to Brazil, these vibrant plants can grow two to three feet tall at maturity in bright, indirect light.
-Learn about the houseplants that are literally invincible.
+Learn about more invincible houseplants.